The BEST Healthy Chocolate Chip Cookies (vegan, gluten-free)

 Here’s what you need for this must-have recipe:

-- Maple Syrup and Coconut Sugar: I use a combination of maple syrup and coconut sugar for the best texture and sweetness with a depth of flavor.
-When I tested the cookies using just maple syrup, they lacked the deep caramel-like flavour that coconut sugar adds.
+• Maple Syrup and Coconut Sugar: I use a combination of maple syrup and coconut sugar for the best texture and sweetness with a depth of flavor.
+When I tested the cookies using just maple syrup, they lacked the deep caramel-like flavour that coconut sugar adds.Β These are healthier alternatives to white sugar and brown sugar.

-- Oat and Almond Flour: The recipe calls for a combination of oat flour and almond flour in order to make the cookies gluten-free and chewy.
+• Oat and Almond Flour: This healthy cookie recipe calls for a combination of oat flour and almond flour in order to make the cookies gluten-free and chewy.
 I recommend using fine oat flour because sometimes homemade oat flour can be clumpy and not milled finely enough.
-Almond flour is essential for chewiness, richness, and a buttery flavour without added butter.
+Almond flour is essential for chewiness, richness, and a buttery flavour without added butter.Β Β

 Step-by-Step Instructions

-- In a large bowl, whisk almond butter, maple syrup, coconut sugar, and vanilla extract until smooth.
+2. In a large mixing bowl, whisk the wet ingredients: almond butter, maple syrup, coconut sugar, and vanilla extract until smooth.
 Gently fold in your flax egg with a spatula.

-- Next, sift in all your dry ingredients (excluding chocolate chips), folding until the dough is even and starts to pull away from the edges of the bowl.
+3. Next, sift all your dry ingredients (excluding chocolate chips) into the same large bowl, folding until the dough is even and starts to pull away from the edges of the bowl.
 See reference photo for texture.
 Add chocolate chips and refrigerate the dough if needed (see “expert tips”).

-- Scoop about 1 1/2 tablespoons of dough and quickly roll into a ball shape* then lightly flatten onto a non-stick baking mat-lined tray.
+4. Scoop about 1 1/2 tablespoons of dough and quickly roll into a ball shape* (Use a cookie scoop if desired!) then lightly flatten onto a non-stick baking sheet or cookie sheet lined with a baking mat or parchment paper.
 Leave about 2 inches between cookies as they will spread a little bit as they bake.

 Expert Tips